Wall Street snaps back from tech-fueled rout, lifting Dow more than 400 points

 Meanwhile, the virus itself continues to kill thousands of Americans every week.
 At least 187,000 people have died of covid-19-related illnesses, and more than 6.3 million have become infected.

 AstraZeneca shares fell 1.7 percent after the pharmaceutical giant paused the global trial of its coronavirus vaccine candidate after a participant in the United Kingdom suffered what is suspected to be a severe adverse reaction.
 In a statement, the company said it voluntarily suspended its late-stage trial to determine the cause of the unexplained illness.
 AstraZeneca is developing the vaccine alongside the University of Oxford, and is one of several drug companies racing to create and vet a way to prevent novel coronavirus infections.
-The stock fell by 1.4 percent in the afternoon session.

 On Thursday the federal government will report the first glimpse of new unemployment claims for the month of September.
 Last week, more than 800,000 new claims for unemployment insurance were filed during the week prior, another sign that the pandemic last week is battering the labor market more than five months in to the public health crisis.